tobiasdigital/blueprints-learn.en/help/blueprints/audience-activation/platform-and-applications.md

 <img src="assets/activation+apps.svg" alt="Reference architecture for the Audience and Profile Activation with Experience Cloud Applications" style="border:1px solid #4a4a4a" />

-See the [Adobe Experience Platform & Applications diagram](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/architecture-overview/platform-applications.html) for an additional architecture diagram related to Experience Platform and its integrations with Experience Cloud Applications.
+See the [Adobe Experience Platform & Applications diagram](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/architecture-overview/platform-applications.html) for an additional architecture diagram related to Experience Platform and its integrations with Experience Cloud applications.

 ## Guardrails